zfcampus/zf-apigility-doctrine/README.md

 You may choose to supress embedded resources by setting `$config['zf-hal']['renderer']['render_embedded_resources']` to false.
 Doing so returns only links to embedded resources instead of their full details.
 This setting is useful to avoid circular references.
+This was created during the development of this module, although it is part of HAL it is documented here for safe keeping.

 Collections